Why This Trip?

 3 View on Map

 Jaw-droppingly beautiful, Kenai Fjords National Park plays host to some of the state's most spectacular fjords and glaciers.
 And several great tour operators offer half- or full-day cruises that take you out to witness their majesty and experience the thrill of a calving glacier.
 You'll also be on the lookout for wildife like whales and sea otters.
 Interested in fishing?
-Book a charter and head out angling for halibut, salmon, lingcod, and rockfish.
+Book a fishing charter and head out angling for halibut, salmon, lingcod, and rockfish.

 Drive from Seward to Homer